 Because accidents and emergencies come in all shapes and sizes, careful risk management can help avert problems.
-The following section on outing hazards provides a survey of what can happen and what can be done about these problems.
-The leader should consider the following:
+The following section on hazards provides a survey of what can happen and what can be done about these problems.
+The leader should

-- Limit the emergency and render first aid as necessary - Get outside help if one cannot handle the situation properly - Complete the recovery and report the incident according to Incident Reporting Policies.
+- Limit the emergency - Render first aid as necessary

+- Get outside help if one cannot handle the situation properly - Complete the recovery. - Report the incident according to Incident Reporting Policies.
+See Chapter 3 and LTC website.